lalver1/coding-notes/docs/version-control/github.md

 ## Updating a PR

 After a pr has been updated (the author has made changes to original pr and pushed updated branch), use `git pull` (if created using `git pr ...`) to locally see the changes (for example to test, etc.)

+## Code Review Workflow

+Use the "add suggestion" icon to show proposed code.